tpalczew/HideFaces/README.md

 ```
 python app.py --infile /dir/subdir/file.jpg --outfile /dir/subdir/file_blur.jpg --blur blur_type --model model_type
 ```
-available blur types are as follows: Median Blur (use medianBlur), Gaussian Blur (use GaussianBlur), Bilateral Filter (use bilateralFilter), Averaging (use blur).
+Available blur types are as follows: Median Blur (use medianBlur), Gaussian Blur (use GaussianBlur), Bilateral Filter (use bilateralFilter), Averaging (use blur).
 The default blur is a Median Blur.

-there are two models that can be used to detect faces: Haar Cascade Classifier (use haar) or YOLO (use yolov2).
+There are two models that can be used to detect faces: Haar Cascade Classifier (use haar) or YOLO (use yolov2).
 The default model is a Haar Cascade Classifier